 Background

 In this exercise, suppose you are a data analyst for an NHL franchise.
 In preparation for the league draft, the team general manager has asked you to make it possible for him to retrieve all current players born in a particular country (say, Sweden) broken down by position.
-Your predecessor passed along to you the player shapefile, but unfortunately the player's birth country is not included as one of the attributes.
-You do have a second shapefile of world country boundaries, though...
+Your predecessor passed along to you a rosters geodatabase, but unfortunately the player birth countries are not included in the attributes.
+You do have a feature class of world country boundaries, though...

 Task